vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/word-pattern-ii.md

 <blockquote>
 <p>
 O(N<sup>M</sup>) Where <br />
-N is total number of characters in an input pattern
+N is total number of characters in an input pattern <br />
-M is total number of characters in an input string
+M is total number of characters in an input string  <br />
 </p>
 </blockquote>